JarofMolasses/qmk_firmware/keyboards/ssopads/readme.md

-## SSOpad1.2, weird 18-key numpad thing
+## SSOpad, weird 18-key macro pad prototype

 #### I2C LCD support from David Prentice's code: https://www.avrfreaks.net/comment/2640876#comment-2640876
 the LCD does not yet work on teensy 2.0 for some reason \